Instructor: Prof. Chris Ormel

 PS will be distributed on the day when the module is first discussed in class.
 They must be returned one week after the last day the module has been covered in class

-You should be able to motivate and reproduce your solution independently.
+you should be able to motivate and reproduce your solution independently.
 We will be very strict on academic misconduct.
 Do NOT blindly copy homework from others.
 Do NOT conduct in plagiarism when writing reports.
 Always state references.

 \begin{equation} E=mc^2 \end{equation}